 Join Us for an Evening of Film and Music

 Kubatana Marimba Southwest band will perform in concert and the award winning film, Mbeti, The Road to Kisesini will be shown on Saturday, November 1, at the South Broadway Cultural Center, 1025 Broadway Blvd.
 SE, from 7-9:30 pm.
 Tickets are $10 in advance, $12 at the door.
-Kids are free.
+Kids are half price.
 Benefits to Global Health Partnerships and Tariro, providing health and hope for Zimbabwe’s orphans.
 Please join us for a night of fun!

 We have changed the lives of this child and his entire family!

 Alex Wambua is a 3 year old child, the fourth born in a family of 5 children.
 Alex’s family lives in a 2 room house made with homemade bricks and mud.
 For livestock they only have 6 chickens.
 They buy what food they can from a nearby shop.
 The father is a laborer and the mother is a homemaker.

 Alex, a beautiful, bright boy, was born with club feet.
 He has never been able to walk normally and had no hopes of doing so without the help and generosity of GHP donors.